kanaria69/Mainecoco/README.md

-## What do you call a boomerang that won't come back?
-A stick.
+## How do you make holy water?
+You boil the hell out of it.